AMHS Leadership

 Annie Malone Historical Society

-Prior to starting her career in fundraising, Linda completed an internship with the Federal Bureau of Prisons working as a Corrections Officer at the Robert Kennedy Youth Center in Morgantown, West Virginia.
-She completed qualifications for Police Officers Training from the Northern Virginia Criminal Justice Academy in Fairfax, Virginia and served six years as a Deputy Sheriff for the Fairfax County Sheriff’s Department.
-Linda held the rank of Corporal and served as a Jailer, Bailiff, Court Services and Transportation Officer.
-Linda also served on the Crisis Intervention Team responsible for evaluating threat scenarios, conducting training drills and working with hostile inmates.
+Before starting her career in fundraising, Linda completed an internship with the Federal Bureau of Prisons, working as a Corrections Officer at the Robert Kennedy Youth Center in Morgantown, West Virginia.
+She completed qualifications for Police Officers Training from the Northern Virginia Criminal Justice Academy in Fairfax, Virginia, and served six years as a Deputy Sheriff for the Fairfax County Sheriff’s Department.
+Linda held the rank of Corporal and served as a Jailer, Bailiff, Court Services, and Transportation Officer.
+Linda also served on the Crisis Intervention Team responsible for evaluating threat scenarios, conducting training drills, and working with hostile inmates.

-Linda earned a Bachelor Degree in Psychology and a Bachelor Degree in Sociology from Maryville University in St. Louis, Missouri.
-She holds an Associate in Applied Science Degree (emphases in Human Services/Corrections) from St. Louis Community College at Florissant Valley also in St. Louis, Missouri.
-A 2009 graduate of the FOCUS St. Louis Leadership program, Linda has also completed the Community Arts Training and the TIGER Fellowship programs sponsored by the St. Louis Regional Arts Commission – intent on impacting social change efforts through the arts.
+Linda earned a Dr. of Education Degree from the University of Missouri - St. Louis, a Bachelor's Degree in Psychology, and a Bachelor's Degree in Sociology from Maryville University in St. Louis, Missouri.
+She holds an Associate in Applied Science Degree (emphasis in Human Services/Corrections) from St. Louis Community College at Florissant Valley, also in St. Louis, Missouri.
+A graduate of the FOCUS St. Louis Leadership program, Linda has also completed the Community Arts Training and the TIGER Fellowship programs, sponsored by the St. Louis Regional Arts Commission, with the intent of impacting social change efforts through the arts.

-She is a long-time advocate for children/active community participant and has served as a member of Citizen for Missouri’s Children, President of the Webster Groves Board of Education, member of the Missouri School Board Association, and is a proud member of the John E. and Regina S. Nance Memorial Scholarship Fund, awarding over $300,000 in scholarships over its 36 year history.
+She is a long-time advocate for children and an active community participant.
+She currently serves as the National Hisorian for the National Association of Colored Women's Clubs, Inc., has served as a member of Citizen for Missouri’s Children, President of the Webster Groves Board of Education, member of the Missouri School Board Association, proud member of the John E. and Regina S. Nance Memorial Scholarship Fund, awarding over $300,000 in scholarships over its 36 year history.

-Prior to starting her career in fundraising, Linda completed an internship with the Federal Bureau of Prisons working as a Corrections Officer at the Robert Kennedy Youth Center in Morgantown, West Virginia.
-She completed qualifications for Police Officers Training from the Northern Virginia Criminal Justice Academy in Fairfax, Virginia and served six years as a Deputy Sheriff for the Fairfax County Sheriff’s Department.
-Linda held the rank of Corporal and served as a Jailer, Bailiff, Court Services and Transportation Officer.
-Linda also served on the Crisis Intervention Team responsible for evaluating threat scenarios, conducting training drills and working with hostile inmates.
+Before starting her career in fundraising, Linda completed an internship with the Federal Bureau of Prisons, working as a Corrections Officer at the Robert Kennedy Youth Center in Morgantown, West Virginia.
+She completed qualifications for Police Officers Training from the Northern Virginia Criminal Justice Academy in Fairfax, Virginia, and served six years as a Deputy Sheriff for the Fairfax County Sheriff’s Department.
+Linda held the rank of Corporal and served as a Jailer, Bailiff, Court Services, and Transportation Officer.
+Linda also served on the Crisis Intervention Team responsible for evaluating threat scenarios, conducting training drills, and working with hostile inmates.

-Linda earned a Bachelor Degree in Psychology and a Bachelor Degree in Sociology from Maryville University in St. Louis, Missouri.
-She holds an Associate in Applied Science Degree (emphases in Human Services/Corrections) from St. Louis Community College at Florissant Valley also in St. Louis, Missouri.
-A 2009 graduate of the FOCUS St. Louis Leadership program, Linda has also completed the Community Arts Training and the TIGER Fellowship programs sponsored by the St. Louis Regional Arts Commission – intent on impacting social change efforts through the arts.
+Linda earned a Dr. of Education Degree from the University of Missouri - St. Louis, a Bachelor's Degree in Psychology, and a Bachelor's Degree in Sociology from Maryville University in St. Louis, Missouri.
+She holds an Associate in Applied Science Degree (emphasis in Human Services/Corrections) from St. Louis Community College at Florissant Valley, also in St. Louis, Missouri.
+A graduate of the FOCUS St. Louis Leadership program, Linda has also completed the Community Arts Training and the TIGER Fellowship programs, sponsored by the St. Louis Regional Arts Commission, with the intent of impacting social change efforts through the arts.

-She is a long-time advocate for children/active community participant and has served as a member of Citizen for Missouri’s Children, President of the Webster Groves Board of Education, member of the Missouri School Board Association, and is a proud member of the John E. and Regina S. Nance Memorial Scholarship Fund, awarding over $300,000 in scholarships over its 36 year history.
+She is a long-time advocate for children and an active community participant.
+She currently serves as the National Hisorian for the National Association of Colored Women's Clubs, Inc., has served as a member of Citizen for Missouri’s Children, President of the Webster Groves Board of Education, member of the Missouri School Board Association, proud member of the John E. and Regina S. Nance Memorial Scholarship Fund, awarding over $300,000 in scholarships over its 36 year history.

 Richard L. King